 SEO results aren’t instant.
 It requires time and money.
 If you want quicker and better results, you either put in more hours or increase your budget.

-On-site SEO Costs
+2. On-site SEO optimisation costs

 Engaging an external agency can be an expensive affair if your website is huge.
 The fees are usually on a retainer basis, costing a few thousand dollars a month.
 Many businesses choose to hire people in-house because this is a full-time commitment.